aruba/central-python-workflows/msp-onboarding/README.md

 ## Features

 - **Create tenants**: create one or more new MSP tenants and provision a Central service in each, in the region you choose.
+- **Add devices to inventory**: add devices to the MSP workspace by serial number and MAC address, in batches of five, with per-device results; devices already in inventory are reported rather than re-added.
 - **Assign devices to tenants**: for each MSP-owned device, pick the tenant, the Central application within it, and the subscription to attach, the workflow submits the device assignment and the seat assignment together.
-- **CSV upload**: bulk-load tenants to create, or devices with their tenant and subscription mapping, from a CSV file.
+- **CSV upload**: bulk-load tenants to create, devices to add, or devices with their tenant and subscription mapping, from a CSV file.
 Rows are validated and errors are reported per row before anything is submitted.
 - **Bulk seat assignment**: apply one subscription key to every eligible device of a type, with the key's expiry shown first.
 - **Demo mode**: a deterministic catalog for exploring both journeys without credentials.